gitmax681/hand-gesture-classification/README.md

 pip install -r requirements.txt
 ```
 ### Neural Network Model
-make sure there is appropriate .h5 files in the model folder and a version mapping in the config file.
+make sure there is appropriate .pb files in the model folder and a version mapping in the config file.

 then you can run the [NeuralModel.py](https://github.com/gitmax681/hand-gesture-recognition/blob/master/KnnModel.py)